Article by Dr Raghuram Y.S. MD (Ay) & Dr Manasa, B.A.M.S

 Pragrupa are said to be those symptoms which are manifested before the manifestation of the main disease (which they denote).

-Madhava Nidana defines Purvarupa as ‘Avyakta Lakshanas’ i.e. feebly manifested symptoms or the hidden symptoms (concealed symptoms which are not clearly visible) of the forthcoming disease.
+Madhava Nidana defines Purvarupa as ‘Avyakta Lakshanas’ i.e. feebly manifested symptoms or the hidden symptoms of the forthcoming disease.

 Madhava Nidana further stress on the definition of Purvarupa and defines it as ‘Only those symptoms which indicate a bhavi vyadhi or a forthcoming disease are called Purvarupas’.
 By using the word ‘only’, the author has eliminated or disapproved the inclusion of Nidana (causative factors), Rupa (symptoms of a manifested disease), Upashaya (relieving and aggravating factors of a disease) and Samprapti (pathogenesis of a disease) in the definition of Purvarupa.